-Homemade Edible Paint for Kids
+Homemade Edible Paint for Kids: Easy 4-Ingredient Recipe

-Great for babies and grown-ups and every age in between, this homemade edible paint is velvety smooth and made with only four ingredients you probably already have in your pantry.
 In case you missed it, this is the recipe we used in our popular messy play shower curtain process art project.

 homemade edible paint for kids

-Tiny humans don’t have very good scissor skills and they aren’t very good at squeezing a bottle of glue, but one thing they are REALLY good at is finger painting.
+Tiny humans don’t have very good scissor-skills and they aren’t very good at squeezing a bottle of glue, but one thing they are REALLY good at is finger painting.
 And eating paint.
 So we did a lot of finger painting.
 And A LOT of eating paint. 😉

 1. 2 tablespoons sugar